abid-khan/spring-security-rest/README.md

 }
 ```

 Note: Above configuration is marked with @Order(1).
-This is done to ensure that this configuration is executed before RESTful API seccurity configuration.
+This is done to ensure that this configuration is executed before REST API seccurity configuration.

 ### Authorization ###
 In this step RESTful resources are authorized against a valid authorization token.
 This process is mainly achieved in "TokenBasedAuthenticationFilter"  filter.
 This step is tipycally consists of bellow sequence